refinedev/refine/documentation/tutorial/authentication/data-provider-integration/index.md

 <Sandpack>

-Now that we've implemented the authentication logic, we'll be integrating it with our data provider to protect our resources from unauthenticated users.
+Having implemented the authentication logic, we will now integrate it with our data provider to protect our resources from unauthenticated users.

 We've obtained the `token` from our API and stored it in the `localStorage` in the previous steps.
-Now, we'll be adding the `Authorization` header to our requests to our API.
+Now, we'll be adding the `Authorization` header to our API requests.

-We'll also be learning about the `onError` method of the auth provider to handle the errors thrown from the data providers related to authentication.
+We'll also be learning about the `onError` method of the auth provider to handle the authentication-related errors that are thrown by the data provider.

 ## Adding the `Authorization` Header

 Our fake REST API has some resources that require authentication to access them.
-Authentication will be done by sending the `token` in the `Authorization` header.
+The authentication will be done by sending the `token` in the `Authorization` header.

-Let's replace our data provider's `fetch` with a custom wrapper that adds the `Authorization` header to the requests.
+Let's replace our data provider's `fetch` method with a custom wrapper that adds the `Authorization` header to the requests.
 This way, we'll be able to protect our resources from unauthenticated users and handle this step in a single place.

 Try to add the following lines to your `src/data-provider.ts` file: